allenmackley/Notes-Examples-Snippets/js/design_patterns/module_pattern.md

 console.log('total', cart.total());
 ```

-In this example, we call an anonymous function (using the ES6 arrow function here as a shorthand).
-The anonymous function creates a closure so that we can define private functions away from the global scope.
+In this example, we call an anonymous function which creates a closure so that we can define private functions away from the global scope.

 If everything were public, we might define cart like this:
 ```